cristianrz/app/README.md

 * should work in such a way that the user can do any of the package manager functions trivially
 * should allow for the developer to make it work with any programming language
+* a user should be able to install the package without reading any documentation

 This implies that: